reframejs/reframe/readme.md

 ###### Meteor, the counter example

-On the other side of spectrum of the lock-in degree, there is Meteor.
+On the other side of the lock-in degree spectrum, there is Meteor.

 It consists of many parts that you can only use if you use the entire Meteor stack.
 For example, you can use its build system only if you use Meteor in its entirely.
-This means that, if you want to escape Meteor, you will have to re-write all code related to these Meteor-specific parts.
+This means that, if you want to escape Meteor, you will have to re-write all code related to these works-only-with-Meteor parts.

 And it has not been designed with loosely coupled parts;
 With Meteor, it's mostly either all-in or all-out.